Skip to main content

 Topology ConfigMap generation

-Slurm supports using a topology plugin, which helps the Slurm Scheduler run related jobs on nodes that are closer for better performance.
+Slurm supports a topology plugin, which helps the Slurm Scheduler run related jobs on nearby Nodes to improve performance.
 The topology is defined in topology.conf.
 The controller generates this file automatically based on Node labels.
-It’s saved into a ConfigMap and mounted into containers, so that it can be updated without restarting the Pods.
-Only scontrol reload is needed to apply the changes to the Slurm cluster.
-Because the topology file is cluster-wide, duplicate entries are not possible.
-As a result, the topology cannot be generated on a per-NodeSet basis.
+The file is saved into a ConfigMap and mounted into containers so you can update it without restarting the Pods.
+Only scontrol reload is required to apply the changes to the Slurm cluster.
+Because the topology file is cluster-wide, duplicate entries aren’t possible.
+Therefore, the topology can’t be generated on a per-NodeSet basis.
 The SlurmCluster Controller generates the topology based on Node labels that describe the network topology.
 SUNK supports two topology plugins: tree and block.
+The following sections describe how to switch between plugins and what Node labels each plugin uses.

 Tree topology

-The current implementation expects an InfiniBand-style network structure.
-The Node labels used are as follows:
+The tree topology implementation expects an InfiniBand-style network structure.
+The Node labels are as follows:

-• ib.coreweave.cloud/fabric - Indicates the top level IB fabric the node belongs to in order to support multiple fabrics
+• ib.coreweave.cloud/fabric - Indicates the top-level IB fabric the Node belongs to, to support multiple fabrics.

-• ib.coreweave.cloud/superpod - The superpod within an IB fabric the node is a part of
+• ib.coreweave.cloud/superpod - The superpod within an IB fabric the Node belongs to.

-• ib.coreweave.cloud/leafgroup - The leafgroup within the IB superpod the node is a part of
+• ib.coreweave.cloud/leafgroup - The leafgroup within the IB superpod the Node belongs to.

-The fabric and superpod labels are expected to be unique within the cluster.
-If datahall is not used, then leafgroup value must also be unique within the cluster.
+The fabric and superpod labels must be unique within the cluster.
+If datahall isn’t used, the leafgroup value must also be unique within the cluster.
 If datahall is used, the combined datahall + leafgroup value must be unique within the cluster.
 For example, this is appropriate:

 • F1 -> SP1 -> LG1, LG2